 From dry brush, graded washes, flat washes, sgraffito, and masking techniques to adding salt, alcohol, and additives, students will experiment before beginning their landscape.
 Once they’ve mastered these basic techniques, the young artists review photographs they’ve collected of landscapes in various seasons.

 They’ll select one based on artistic values.
-These include subject, center of interest, shapes, lines, movement, values, color harmony and contrast, and other elements that work together to create a successful composition.
+These include subject, center of interest, shapes, lines, movement, values, color harmony and contrast, and other elements that create a successful composition.
 Putting the techniques they’ve learned to work, they’ll create a watercolor representation of their selected photograph.
 When complete, students will discuss their final works, including how they used line, color, form, and shape in their compositions.

 Follow the link above for the Watercolor Landscapes art lesson plan, including images, step-by-step directions, and a materials list.
 Suitable for grades 6-12.

 How do you use watercolors in your art room or classroom?
 Tell us in the comments!